PBusienei/Monthly-searches-on-the-Metro-Nashville-website/README.md

 - Enter the text “Max queries:” in cell `M3` and enter the maximum query count in `N3` using a formula.

-- Sort the data by column C (Query Count).
+- Sorted the data by column C (Query Count).
     - **When** did the maximum query count occur?
     - What was the Query Text?
     - What do you notice about the top 5 searches?